Skip to main content

 About Ramal de Calderas

-Ramal de Calderas National Park is a mountainous protected area situated in the Venezuelan Andes, spanning portions of the states of Trujillo, Barinas, and Merida.
-Established in 1989, the park protects approximately 40,000 hectares of cloud forest, paramo grassland, and Andean montane ecosystems along a branch of the Cordillera de Merida.
-The park takes its name from the Ramal de Calderas, a mountain spur that extends northeastward from the main Andean chain, creating a rugged landscape of steep valleys, sharp ridges, and elevations ranging from approximately 800 to over 3,900 meters above sea level.
-The altitudinal gradient supports a remarkable diversity of habitats and species, many of which are endemic to the northern Andes.
-Ramal de Calderas serves as a critical watershed, with rivers originating within the park providing water to agricultural communities and towns in the surrounding lowlands of Barinas and Trujillo states.
+Ramal de Calderas National Park, officially named Parque Nacional Ramal de Calderas Dr. José Gregorio Hernández, is a mountainous protected area situated in the Venezuelan Andes, spanning portions of the states of Trujillo, Barinas, and Mérida.
+Established in August 2021 as one of Venezuela's newest national parks, the park protects approximately 50,555 hectares of cloud forest, páramo grassland, and Andean montane ecosystems along a branch of the Cordillera de Mérida.
+[1] The park takes its name from the Ramal de Calderas, a mountain spur that extends northeastward from the main Andean chain, creating a rugged landscape of steep valleys, sharp ridges, and significant elevations.
+The park is recognized as the largest protected habitat for spectacled bears (osos frontinos) in Venezuela and serves as a biological corridor connecting multiple protected areas across Trujillo, Barinas, and Mérida states.
+Ramal de Calderas serves as a critical watershed, with rivers originating within the park providing water to agricultural communities and towns in the surrounding lowlands.

 Wildlife Ecosystems